willrbc/property-viewer/README.md

-##The project is a quick and dirty demo using react to consume a property API and browse the properties
+##This project is a quick and dirty demo using react to consume a property API and browse the properties

-*Feature complete within reasonable scope
+Feature complete within reasonable scope

-..*known issues
+##Known issues:

-...*infinite scroll not working
+- infinite scroll not working
-...*Cannot close selected property window in map view ...*enter requires double tap in autocomplete window ...*Map is limited to a number of icons (probably because I haven't used an API key)
+- Cannot close selected property window in map view
+- enter requires double tap in autocomplete window
+- Map is limited to a number of icons (probably because I haven't used an API key)